bro-academy/HTML-course-3/criteria.md

 15. ❤️
 **Links must respond to ```:hover, :active и :focus```.** <br />
 If not specified in the design, you can use underline, color change, etc. <br />
-All external links, except for menu items, must respond to the ```:visited``` state, if you can add it.

 16. 💛
 **Interactions( ```:hover, :active и :focus```) should not change the document flow.** <br />